ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

-\textbf{F3: ABScribe nudges writers toward an imperative LLM prompt writing style in contrast to the conversational style in Baseline.} W1, 3, 6 and 8 noted how the automatically generated Variation Buttons that captured prompts they previously wrote influenced their prompt writing style to be more direct.
+\textbf{F3: AI Integration}--ABScribe nudges writers toward an imperative LLM prompt writing style in contrast to the conversational style in Baseline.
+W1, 3, 6 and 8 noted how the automatically generated \textit{AI Modifers }that captured prompts they previously wrote influenced their prompt writing style to be more direct.
 W1 mentioned that in ABScribe, \textit{``you're conscious of the fact that you are designing a button, and that forces you think within that framework.
 You're not really asking someone to do something [like in the chat-based interface].
-You're giving it instructions to make a button...which make things very simple, very easy, very quick...making it much easier to create prompts, and then use them subsequently, when they're being instantly converted to a new use-case.''} The conversational approach sometimes led users to anthropomorphize the AI, using superfluous words that do not influence the quality of the variation generated.
-For example, we observed that W8 would say ``Can you p\textit{lease make this variation shorter?''} when instructing the chatbot, but opt for a more direct \textit{``make it shorter''} prompt for ABScribe.
+You're giving it instructions to make a button...which make things very simple, very easy, very quick...making it much easier to create prompts, and then use them subsequently, when they're being instantly converted to a new use-case.''} Some examples of the short imperative style from the participants include \textit{``Make more professional, Make more casual, write this so a fifth grader could understand it''} Note the imperative style and general nature of the prompts.

+In contrast, the conversational approach sometimes led users to anthropomorphize the AI, using superfluous words that do not influence the quality of the variation generated.
+For example, we observed that W8 would say ``\textit{Can you please make this variation shorter?''} or ``\textit{Could you make a version with more varied vocabulary''}'' when instructing the chatbot, but opt for a more direct \textit{``make it shorter''} prompt for ABScribe.
 When asked why, they said the conversational AI assistant felt \textit{``similar to Clippy''}, referencing the Office Assistant from a discontinued intelligent interface from Microsoft with an interactive animated character \cite{Baym_Shifman_Persaud_Wagman_2019}. \phantomsection